Radioactive Iodine Therapy for Hyperthyroid Cats

 The ideal goal of 1-131 therapy is to restore normal thyroid function with a single dose of radiation without permanently damaging normal thyroid tissue.
 Most hyperthyroid cats treated with 1-131 are cured by a single injection — No surgery!
 No anesthesia!
 No medication!

 Successful treatment results in normal thyroid hormone levels within 2 weeks of treatment in 70-8O% of cats.
 Over 90% of treated cats reach normal hormone levels within 3 months post-treatment.
 Cats often feel better within days of treatment and most owners can expect gradual and steady health recovery within 2 months.
+If you think radioactive iodine therapy for hyperthyroid cats could be a help to your pet, please talk to your family veterinarian about a referral.

 These diagnostic tests are required before your cat can be admitted for radioactive iodine therapy.
 We recommend that these tests be completed at your regular veterinarian’s office one to two weeks before your radioactive iodine consultation.
 If these tests have not been completed, they can be completed at the time of your radioactive iodine therapy consultation.